KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 <!-- <a href="../media/media-from-delpher-in-wikimedia-commons-usage-of-copyright-templates-grouped-by-reason.png" target="_blank"><img src="../media/media-from-delpher-in-wikimedia-commons-usage-of-copyright-templates-grouped-by-reason.png" border="1" align="left" width="90%" hspace="30" alt="This chart shows how often which copyright templates are used in Wikimedia Commons media files that were sourced from Delpher.
 The bars are grouped by the main reason why the files are in the public domain.
 The template usage is taken \&quot;as observed\&quot;.
 The 3 key figures are: 1) Total number of distinct media files: 6,248.
 2) Total number of template usages: 6,329 (one file can contain multiple copyright templates).
 3) Total number of distinct templates used: 39.
 Data as of 9 April 2025."/></a>
 <br clear="all"/> -->

-### H3 kopje - Zooming in on copyrights expired because of age
+### H3 - Zooming in: copyrights expired because of age

 Next., lets';s zoom in on the copyright templates that are used for files that are in the public domain because of age.
 The blue colors.
  In total theis comprises 24 templates 6191 used in xx distinct files